Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory

+On the other hand, current and past wireless networks have relied primarily on feedback-based communications, where several mechanisms, e.g., \ac{FDD} and \ac{TDD}, are adopted for pilot transmission and CSI feedback.
+With the advent of massive MIMO systems and large-scale connectivity, such mechanisms fail to meet the throughput requirement imposed by the available resources in wireless networks.
+In this regard, multi-agent systems constitute a promising solution for the feedback problem, and for alleviating the pilot transmission overhead, by allowing multiple agents to interact with the environment and reach a consensus in performing a particular task (e.g., resource allocation, trajectory design, etc) without consuming the spectrum resources for feedback.

-As its name indicates, multi-agent learning systems comprise a group of autonomous computing entities (agents) that leverage ML algorithms and the flexibility feature offered to them by the network, in order to learn, solve complex tasks in a collaborative manner, and autonomously perform smart decision-making process.
-The key principle of multi-agent systems relies on the orchestration of multiple network agents and facilitating their interaction with each other and with the surrounding environment, with the aim to enable them to develop a new knowledge pertaining to related contexts and actions, and hence, to efficiently solve their allocated sub-tasks \cite{dorri2018multi}.
+As its name indicates, multi-agent learning systems comprise a group of autonomous computing entities (agents) that leverage \ac{ML} algorithms and the flexibility feature offered to them by the network, in order to learn, solve complex tasks in a collaborative manner, and autonomously perform smart decision-making process.
+The key principle of multi-agent systems relies on the orchestration of multiple network agents and facilitating their interaction with each other and with the surrounding environment, with the aim to enable them to develop new knowledge pertaining to related contexts and actions, and hence, to efficiently solve their allocated sub-tasks \cite{dorri2018multi}.
 In this sense, the required processing and energy resources can be significantly scaled down.